ibm-cloud-architecture/terraform-openshift4-aws/README.md

 ### Prerequisites

 1. To use Terraform automation, download the Terraform binaries [here](https://www.terraform.io/).
+The code here supports Terraform 0.12 - 0.12.13; there are warning messages to run this on 0.12.14 and later.

    On MacOS, you can acquire it using [homebrew](brew.sh) using this command: